 Areas with higher LFP rates support higher absorption rates for properties available for rent or sale.

-A sustained dip in LFP rates contributes to reduced transaction volume, especially in lower- and middle-income brackets.
+A sustained dip in LFP rates contributes to reduced transaction volume across all classes of real estate, especially acute in lower- and middle-income brackets.

 When employment falters, the result is:

-Additionally, buyers who are employed qualify for mortgage financing, with the amount of borrowing dependent on their household’s gross income.
+Significantly, most buyers need employment to qualify for mortgage financing, with the amount of borrowing to fund a purchase dependent on their household’s gross income.

 Renting or buying means broker fees

-Regional differences in LFP growth are used by agents and brokers to assess areas more likely to lead to more real estate transactions.
+Regional differences in LFP growth are used by agents and brokers to assess relocation to areas more likely to lead to more real estate transactions.
 Here, branch office operations come into play.

 In conclusion, a stable, rising LFP rate supports enhanced brokerage income flows.
 A higher LFP helps a broker in search of a client — more fees, more often.